5.11 Segments

 -

-Additional performance measures must comply with SEC rules and regulations.
-Non-GAAP measures to be included in financial statements should not be misleading, as noted in Regulation S-X, Rule 4-01(a), and should comply with the preparation and disclosure requirements of Regulation G and Regulation S-K, Item 10(e) (see further discussion of non-GAAP measures in Section 4.5).
+Additional non-GAAP measures of segment profit or loss must meet the preparation and disclosure requirements of Regulation G and Regulation S-K, Item 10(e) (see further discussion of non-GAAP measures in Section 4.5).

 -